sd2k/mcp-tokens-action/README.md

 ## License

-Licensed under the Apache License, Version 2.0 `<http://www.apache.org/licenses/LICENSE-2.0>` or the MIT license `<http://opensource.org/licenses/MIT>`, at your option.
+Licensed under the Apache License, Version 2.0 or the MIT license, at your option.